Ngum12/PeerPair-12-Neural-Network_Formative-II/README.md

 | Marion |0.65      | 0.71/0.55 | 0.70/0.57  | 0.71/0.54|
 | Aubin  |0.68      | 0.78/0.43 | 0.69/0.64  | 0.89/0.33|

+Accuracy:
+Ngum and Aubin had the highest accuracy rate compared to Marion: 70%, 68%, and 65% respectively.
+This suggests that Marion's model may have had more difficulty in generalizing across the entire dataset.

+F1 Score:
+Comparing everyone's F1 score, it is evident that all three models struggled with class imbalance, with higher scores for class 0 and lower scores for class 1.
+However, Marion's model seemed to have a balanced score compared to the rest.

+Precision & Recall:
+The three models showed that it was easy to identify class 0 but had a harder time distinguishing class 1.

 ## 🔍 Analysis Insights

 ### Performance Analysis